Traditional employees have income tax deducted before they get paid by their employer.

 When it comes to your Self Assessment tax return, there are a number of crucial deadlines you must meet in order to avoid a fine.

-Any tax returns filled out on paper and posted to HMRC need to be sorted out by midnight on 31st October 2020, while any online tax returns need to be submitted by 31st January 2021.
-This is also the date that you need to settle the bill and pay your tax, too.
+Any tax returns filled out on paper and posted to HMRC need to be received by midnight on 31st October 2026, while any online tax returns need to be submitted by 31st January 2027.

 How to register